Yue-ctrl793/voice-expense-tracker/README.md

 ## Quick Start

 The fastest way to test the application is via the live deployment: https://voice-expense-tracker-efjeqy7kjlpzxawubbpswd.streamlit.app/
 (No installation required.
 Works in your browser.)

+Note on Resource Limits: The live demo is hosted on the Streamlit Community Cloud (Free Tier).
+Due to memory constraints, I choose the Whisper base model.
+For high-fidelity transcription using the small or medium models, running the application locally is recommended (see SETUP.md).

 To run locally: